backstage/backstage/plugins/scaffolder-backend/api-report.md

 //
 // @public (undocumented)
 export function createGithubActionsDispatchAction(options: {
-  integrations: ScmIntegrationRegistry;
+  integrations: ScmIntegrations;
-  githubCredentialsProvider: GithubCredentialsProvider;
+  githubCredentialsProvider?: GithubCredentialsProvider;
 }): TemplateAction<any>;

 // Warning: (ae-missing-release-tag) "createGithubWebhookAction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function createGithubWebhookAction(options: {
-  integrations: ScmIntegrationRegistry;
+  integrations: ScmIntegrations;
   defaultWebhookSecret?: string;
-  githubCredentialsProvider: GithubCredentialsProvider;
+  githubCredentialsProvider?: GithubCredentialsProvider;
 }): TemplateAction<any>;

 // Warning: (ae-missing-release-tag) "createPublishAzureAction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)